Bayesian views of generalized additive modelling: Discussion

-Bayesian interpretations of GAMs fitted ``via frequentist methods'' have been helpful to construct more reasonable estimates of uncertainty (including smoothing parameter uncertainty) and in order to understand how to construct confidence intervals that have good coverage properties (and what those properties really mean).
+The Bayesian interpretations discussed here have been helpful to construct more reasonable estimates of uncertainty (including smoothing parameter uncertainty) and in order to understand how to construct confidence intervals that have good coverage properties.
+In practice, \citet{miller_estimating_2022} use the posterior simulation approach outlined here to obtain uncertainty estimates for various aggregations of a complex spatio-temporal model of fin whale abundance (including time series within and between years and uncertainty maps).
+Since these uncertainty estimation schemes are constructed in simulation-based approach, they can be significantly easier to reason about and much easier to estimate uncertainty from data subsets than traditional analytic estimates.
+Fitting the GAM via REML/ML is fast (allowing for exploration), then uncertainty estimation procedures are constructed by replacing appropriate steps in from the simulation recipe given above.

+Given the multivariate normal prior on the smoother parameters, $\hat{\boldsymbol{\beta}}$, we can view a GAM as a Gaussian processes \citep[GP;][]{rasmussen_gaussian_2006}. \citet{kimeldorf_george_s._correspondence_1970} give the general theory for the theoretical link between stochastic processes (such as GPs) and \citet{kent_link_1994} provide further details on links between thin-plate regression splines and one specific type of GP: kriging.
+Considering random effects as a specific type of basis function, \citet{hefley_basis_2017} provide a more practical guide to this equivalence, specifically with regard to highly structured spatiotemporal data.

 These links can surely be used further to develop other new methodology and enhance our understanding of the models that we fit.
-In the author's view, it is a shame that these conceptual links have not been better recognized and exploited further; even a very popular textbook \citep{ruppert2003semiparametric} describes the mixed model representation of the GAM as a ``convenient fiction'' and consider the priors ``reasonable (but not compelling).''
-Moving beyond mere computational convenience and harnessing the broader Bayesian framework implicit in this modelling strategy seems like a fertile ground for future work.
+This approach has already been exploited to show that the stochastic partial differential equation approach proposed by \citet{lindgren_explicit_2011} can be viewed as a basis-penalty smoother and implemented in \texttt{mgcv} \citep{miller_understanding_2019}.
+It is a shame that these conceptual links have not been better recognized and exploited further; even a very popular textbook \citep{ruppert_semiparametric_2003} describes the mixed model representation of the GAM as a ``convenient fiction''.
+Coming from the other direction, \citet{fahrmeir_bayesian_2010} expand on the idea of Bayesian regularisation and its interpretation, deriving corresponding priors for ridge regression, lasso, $L_{p}$ regularization, elastic net, etc.